 The SRP provides information responding to emergencies for both Facility construction and operations phases and will be reviewed and updated periodically as needed to reflect current contact information and procedures.
+If necessary and as relevant, any comments received on the SRP during annual training sessions with first responders will be incorporated into an updated

+SRP.
 A copy of this plan has been provided first responders, and copies of any plan updates that occur throughout the construction and operations periods also will be provided to first responders.

-6(d) Coordination with New York State Division of Homeland Security and
+6(d) Coordination with New York State Division of Homeland Security and Emergency Services

-Emergency Services

-The preliminary SSP and SRP will be provided to the NYS Division of Homeland Security and Emergency Services prior to submittal of the Siting Permit Application, requesting review and comment.
-If comments are received from the NYS Division of Homeland Security and Emergency Services on the preliminary SSP and SRP, the Applicant will incorporate these as relevant into these plans prior to finalizing them.
+The preliminary SSP and SRP was provided to the NYS Division of Homeland Security and Emergency Services on April 3, 2023, prior to submittal of the Siting Permit Application, requesting review and comment.
+If comments are received from the NYS Division of Homeland Security and Emergency Services on the preliminary SSP and SRP, the Applicant will incorporate these as relevant into these plans.
 A copy of this correspondence is included as Appendix 6-A and Appendix 6-B.